Skip To Main Content

 ALL

-In 2025, 9% of EL students will meet/exceed Math standards on IAR.
+In 2026, 20% of ML students will meet/exceed Math standards on IAR.

-In 2024, 15% of students with an IEP met or exceeded ELA standards on IAR.
+IEP In 2025, 13.8% of students with an IEP met or exceeded ELA standards on IAR.

 building leadership team